 5. False hosta?

-Plantain, the broadleaf kind, not the banana imitator, should be a diet staple, according to some.
-This little hosta lookalike is chock full of iron, vitamins and minerals.
+Plantain, the broadleaf kind not the banana kind, should be a diet staple, according to some.
+This little hosta look-alike is chock full of iron, vitamins and minerals.
 Harvest the tender young leaves that taste like asparagus if you fry them up in olive oil.

 6. Cool chick.

-Chickweed is a cool season weed – or herb if you prefer.
-It apparently taste like corn silk – not that this is much of a recommendation.
-It is high is vitamins A, B and C, and is reported to be delicious in salads.
+Chickweed is a cool season edible weed.
+It apparently tastes like corn silk, not that this is much of a recommendation.
+It is high in vitamins A, B and C, and is reported to be delicious in salads.
 Since it contains saponins (stuff for making soap) this could be a subjective palate thing.
 Chickweed was used to treat acne and eczema and as a compress for soothing hemorrhoids and varicose veins.
 You can harvest both leaves and stems.

 7. The sheep’s hind end?